Enowiz777/community-app.v1/README.md

 - Create a grid for photo booth.
 - Then, photo should display the photo and the title of the photo.

+20230509
+- Worked on the CSS of the header and the footer.
+- Created the LOGO and LOGIN div in header.
+- Made header sticky.
+- Made the footer appear on the bottom of the content or body.